 Why Should Life Coaches Ask Coaching Questions?

-The most fundamental premise of our profession as coaches is that we’re not meant to tell our clients the answer but let them discover it themselves.
+The most fundamental premise of our profession as coaches is that we’re not meant to tell our clients the answer but to let them discover it themselves.
 Even if you think you’re facing a familiar pattern and feel the urge to solve it for your coachee, let them get to the conclusion in their own time.
-They might discover the same truth as you knew all the way along (though they might actually surprise you), but it will empower them much more to find their own version of it.

-Sometimes the much awaited epiphany doesn’t happen in your coaching session, and that’s okay.
-The question you asked will linger in your client’s mind in the coming days and might hit them when they least expect it.
+Your question will linger in your client’s mind in the coming days and might hit them when they least expect it.
 Remember, most of the inner work happens in between the sessions.

 [ Read: Use This 6-Step Template To Deliver a Mind-Blowing Life Coaching Session ]